raspberrypilearning/timelapse-setup/worksheet.md

 1. You can double click this and watch the animation in **Image Viewer**.
 Again, give it a little time to open as it's probably a fairly large file.

-1. As with all command line programs, you can call **Imagemagick** from within python.
+1. As with all command line programs, you can call **Imagemagick** from within Python.
 You just need to use the `os` library, as shown below.

     ``` python
 	from picamera import PiCamera